jasniec/WebsiteParser/README.md

 # Website parser

 Website was created to make extracting data from websites easier. \
-Instead of creating methods / classes with parsing logic, you can describe way to parse website using attributes.\
+Instead of creating methods / classes with parsing logic, you can describe your properties using attributes.\
 \
 Important: Order of attributes matters.